 “In some instances, current limitations of scientific understanding and technology may preclude approval of an ANDA with the data permitted for submission in an ANDA, including, for example, with respect to establishing active ingredient sameness of a given product.
 As scientific understanding and technology evolve, though, FDA may be able to receive, review, and approve ANDAs where it previously lacked the scientific basis to do so.
 We therefore recommend that a prospective ANDA applicant with questions about determining active ingredient sameness contact OGD prior to submission of the application.”

-Beyond these three takeaways, the guidance also discusses the impact of formulation differences, bioequivalence issues, any required studies, and the presence of device constituents when determining whether a new product application is appropriately classified as an ANDA or 505(b)(2).
+Beyond these four takeaways, the guidance also discusses the impact of formulation differences, bioequivalence issues, any required studies, and the presence of device constituents when determining whether a new product application is appropriately classified as an ANDA or 505(b)(2).

 If you need help determining the best regulatory pathway for your product, Camargo delivers deep experience with customized pharmaceutical R&D strategies to identify and execute the optimal path to better outcomes.
 Contact us to learn more.